Video shows patient left at cold bus stop at night, wearing only a hospital gown

 Hospital responds

-The incident happened outside the University of Maryland Medical Center.
+The incident happened outside the University of Maryland Medical Center's midtown campus.

-"We share the shock and disappointment of many who have viewed the video showing the discharge of a patient from the Emergency Department of UMMC Midtown the night of January 9.
-This unfortunate event is not representative of our patient-centered mission," reads a statement issued by the UMMC.
+In a news conference Thursday, the center's CEO apologized to the patient and her family, and said that the incident was a "breakdown of basic human compassion."

+"We feel firmly that we provided adequate medical care to a patient who came to us in need.
+But where we absolutely failed, and where we own that failure, is in the demonstration of basic humanity and compassion as the patient was being discharged from our organization after receiving that care," the CEO, Dr. Mohan Suntha, said.

 "While there are many circumstances of this patient's case that we cannot address publicly, in the end we clearly failed to fulfill our mission with this patient, no matter the circumstances of her case or the quality of the clinical care we provided in the hospital (which is not depicted in the video).
 We are taking this matter very seriously, conducting a thorough review, and are evaluating the appropriate response, including the possibility of personnel action."

 Many who watched the video wondered what happened to the patient after she was taken back to the hospital.
-When asked about this Karen Lancaster, a spokeswoman for the University of Maryland Medical System, said "patient privacy regulations restrict us from providing any details."
+When asked about this, Karen Lancaster, a spokeswoman for the University of Maryland Medical System, said "patient privacy regulations restrict us from providing any details."